 Snug guest rooms come in four design palettes, each changing out color accents along with drapery, headboards, throw pillows and blankets, and artwork.
 Many room features have been locally sourced, including light fixtures manufactured in Brooklyn, millwork from Queens, and custom furnishings from nearby Westchester.
-Units come with tech-friendly extras like complimentary Wi-Fi, 42-inch flat screens, and MP3 docks.
-In the bathroom, look for plush Frette towels and bathrobes and Malin+Goetz bath amenities, while a Nespresso machine and stocked minibar round out the offerings.
+Units come with tech-friendly extras like complimentary Wi-Fi, 42-inch flat screens, and device docks.
+In the bathroom, look for plush Frette bathrobes and Malin+Goetz bath amenities, while a Nespresso machine and stocked minibar round out the offerings.

 The Rooftop Lounge: Spyglass

-Another brainchild of the David Burke Group, the Archer's rooftop space, Spyglass, is an intimate affair, with room for just 90 patrons.
+The rooftop space, Spyglass, is an intimate affair that can host around 100 patrons.
 Pair signature cocktails with sweeping views of the Empire State Building and out across NYC's iconic rooftop water towers, from its 22nd-floor perch.
-Swill mixologist-prepped cocktails (from $15‒$17) like the "Empire State" (a blend of Hendrick's Gin, St. Germain, ginger, and basil) or "Top of the World" (Aperol, watermelon, St. Germain, and Prosecco), and pair them with light bites, sourced from downstairs eatery, David Burke fabrick.
+Swill mixologist-prepped cocktails (from $17‒$19) like the Purple Rain (a blend of Bulleit bourbon, blackberry, ginger, and lime) or the Lotus Flower (hibiscus tequila, lemon, and agave), and pair them with light bites, sourced from downstairs eatery, Charlie Palmer Steak.